faucetsdn/udmi/docs/tools/validator.md

   been sent or config messages received
 - Enable debug logging for the device on IoT Core and check the Stackdriver log for any errors
-- Ensure the [cloud functions have been deployed](../cloud/gcp/udmis.md), the cloud functions are running with a service account with [sufficient permissions](../cloud/gcp/cloud_setup.md)
-  and the [Pub/Sub subscriptions are configured](../cloud/gcp/cloud_setup.md).
-For use with the validator, the subscription should be to the udmi_target topic.
 - Check the Pub/sub subscription to check messages are being sent to the cloud
 - Check the payload is as expected